Proton Waja: United Kingdom

 The Proton Waja was sold in the United Kingdom where it was rebadged as the Impian, did not begin until April 2001, and it has continued virtually unchanged until sales ceased in 2008.
 The Impian was only available with RHD, while LHD models were available elsewhere in Europe.

 The Proton Impian was offered with two variants mostly throughout its time in the United Kingdom: GLS and GLX.
 Both offering manual and automatic transmissions and the GLX being the more premium variant of the two.

 Bi-fuel Proton Impians were bought extensively by Humberside Police from 2002 to 2010.
-These police Impians were delivered with engines converted to run both liquefied petroleum gas and petrol, as part a cost-saving scheme scheme by Humberside to convert the majority of its fleet to LPG power.
+These police Impians were delivered with engines converted to run both liquefied petroleum gas and petrol, as part a cost-saving scheme by Humberside to convert the majority of its fleet to LPG power.
 Humberside Police had previously purchased 120 Proton Personas between 1997 and 2002, which were also converted to bi-fuel powered engines.

 Sales were not strong, as it was behind the best of the competition at its launch and virtually all of its competitors were all replaced since.
 Its decent ride and handling, generous equipment levels, competitive asking price and comprehensive aftersales package were perhaps the only things that kept it going with British buyers.